-Going out for every meal can be very tempting and if you aren’t a master chef like me, cooking isn’t something you look forward to.
+Going out for every meal can be very tempting and if you aren’t a master chef (hello, easy mac!), cooking isn’t something you look forward to.
 However, taking care of our bodies and monitoring what we put in them can drastically improve our health.
 So grab your reusable bags and hit the produce aisle!

 3. Pack Healthy Snacks